Grow Your Own Food – 5 Ways to Farm, Wherever You Live

 In the Dark

 You need lots of space and plenty of light to grow food at home, right?
 Wrong!
 If you literally don’t have a single ray of sunshine come through your window, then you can still get growing.
 Home mushroom kits are a great way to produce fantastic fungus in even the darkest of apartments, and there’s a staggering range of species that will work.
+Mushroom syringes can be a helpful tool for inoculating your substrate with your chosen species, ensuring successful and productive growth.
 Damp basements make the ideal home for mushroom gardens, but you can equally make use of spaces under the stairs or even just a warm, dark cupboard.

 About the Author